Holo-Host/holo-envoy/README.md

 A server that facilitates communication between web user Agents and a Host's Holochain Conductor.

 ## Usage

+Environment variables:
+- `SKIP_LOG_ACTIVITY` if set to any value prevents Envoy from calling `log_activity` on servicelogger

 [RPC WebSocket - API Reference](./API.md)